rafed/ci-cd-pipeline/README.md

 #### Step 2: Setup a hello world app

-1. Clone/download the code of this repo and include it in your project.
-If you are feeling adventurous you may write your own.
+Clone/download the code of this repo and include it in your project.
+If you are feeling adventurous you may write your own app.
 When writing your own make sure to do the following:
 - It should be a web app
 - Write tests
 - Make a dependencies file (requirements.txt/ package.json)